 If hackers are targeting a specific victim, they’ll want to craft a specific email.
 I’ve crafted an email here for demonstration.
 It’s a pretty bland phishing email, but you’d be surprised by how many people get fooled by it.

-The link to the hacker’s Web site is hidden in the “Login with Facebook” button.
+The link to the hacker’s FAKE Facebook login page is hidden in the “Login with Facebook” call-to-action button.
 If you’re having trouble crafting a convincing email, this might help.
 Because so many of us post our email addresses on our own Facebook pages, you can grab your friend’s email addresses.
 A tool called “theHarvester” is also worth mentioning.
-It can be used to collect email addresses.
-Or, you can just ask them for it and see if they’ll agree to work with you…did I mention this is illegal to do?
-Yes, if you’re going to try this, you need to ask for your friend’s permission.
+It can be used to collect email addresses in a domain.
+Or, you can just ask them for it and see if they’ll agree to work with you and see if it works?
+If you’re going to try this, you need to ask for your friend’s permission.
 If they agree to be your guinea pig, then you can test and see if it works.
 Or you can simply post your link on Facebook and see who signs in.

 Man-in-the-Middle and SSLstripping Attacks